marcosventosa/LLMToolkit/README.md

 - **Unified LLM Interface**: A core interface that generates service schemas and handles tool calls without directly interacting with the LLM.
 - **Multi-Service Management**: Ability to integrate and manage multiple services at the same time.
 - **Extensible Service Integrations**: Easily add integrations with services like Jira, web search, code execution, and more.
+- **CLI and Web Interface Examples**: Demonstrations of both command-line and web-based applications using the toolkit.

 ## Installation